alber70g/reless-js/README.md

 If you want to do something asynchronous, your reducer should be of type `payload => state => reducers => void`

-Here you get all the reducers that you can call here.
+Here the reducers get passed on.
+You can call them inside another reducer.
 This way we can keep track of the reducer calls.

-We've had some prior art, where we passed an `update` function, but the issue with that is: you cannot really log what is happening since you only pass a new state instead of calling a reducer.
-In terms of Redux, you want to have an action and not directly set a state, so that you have a nice trail of actions that are dispatched, to see where bugs are happening.
+We've had some prior art, where we passed an `update` function, but we experienced an issue with that: you cannot log what is happening since you only pass a new state instead of calling a reducer.
+In terms of Redux, you want to dispatch an action and not directly set a state, so that you have a nice trail of actions that are dispatched in order to see where bugs are happening.

 ```js
 let store = new Reless({